nutrios-co/aptos-firebase-event-capture/README.md

 # aptos-firebase-event-capture
 Some demo code to show how to capture any Aptos event handle, write each event to a Firestore collection, then trigger a cloud function with each event written to the collection.

-Aptos events are low cost/gas methods of letting the off chain world know whats going on in your module.
+Aptos events are low cost/gas methods of letting the off chain world know what's going on in your module.
 Once the events are emitted, we've got to have a way to read and then act on those events.
 The Aptos Indexer can grab this data, but we find this code more approachable and definitely more surgical/precise.
 Plus, we can rely on Google Cloud's infrastructure horsepower processing these events rather than trying to run a singular Indexer on a server somewhere.

 The root of the capability is in events.ts with this function:
 ```